 The right kinds of clothing will keep you comfortable while exploring the backcountry.
 Keep in mind that the conditions you will face not only include freezing temperatures, but also harsh wind and moisture that can soak through layers all the way to your skin.

 You should have a base layer made of wool or synthetics next to your skin to wick away moisture.
 The second layer needs to be insulating, such as heavy fleece or goose down options.
 The final layer must be water and windproof, like a Gore-Tex coat and pants.
 You should also wear wind and waterproof gloves and a hat, plus bring extras and swap them out as needed.
 Wear winter boots, plus socks made of wool or synthetics to pull the moisture away from your feet.

 There are numerous dangers to be avoided in the Rockies during the winter.
 As stated before, avoid areas prone to avalanches.
 You should also take measures to prevent hypothermia and frostbite.
 If you get hot and shed a layer of clothing, replace it when you take a break.
 Wet clothing, especially socks, gloves, and hats should be swapped with warm, dry replacements.

 Don’t travel alone and if there is a problem, do not send a single person to get help since they might get in serious trouble.
 Tell someone where you will be going and when you expect to be back, just in case.
 Finally, enjoy your time in the backcountry and remember to take plenty of pictures!

 Read these tips for staying comfortable while skiing and apply them to the backcountry.

 Do you have any winter traveling tips in the backcountry?
-Please share them below or on our Facebook.
+Please share them on our Facebook page.